501(c)(7) nonprofit · San Diego, CA

 Activity Advocates

-We serve IDD youth and teens ages 13–22 throughout the San Diego area with community-based outings and life skills programming led by trained staff.
+We serve IDD young adults throughout the San Diego area with community-based outings and life skills programming led by trained staff.

 Location San Diego, California